Trust-Anchor-Group/NeuroAccessMaui/Content/getting_started.md

 dotnet build -t:Run -f net6.0-ios
 ```

-Or, use the "Run" button in Visual Studio, ensuring the iOS simulator is selected.
+Or, use the "Run" button in Visual Studio, ensuring the iOS simulator or device is selected.

 ### Platform-Specific Configurations